evigra/typ/typ_stock/README.rst

 This functionality allows warehouses to prevent negative numbers.
 Limiting the warehouses not to allow movements generate if no stock.

+**Validation for internal movements in locations scrapped.**

+This functionality allows only users group manager/warehouse, confirm and validate movements locations losses or scraped.

 **Adding Refactoring Reording Rules & wizard for Minimun Stock Supply** inherit methods and base views related with supply orders & wizards Run Schedulers & Compute stock Minimum Rules Only by the group "Users that can